aathijmuthu/League-of-Legends-Modeling/README.md

 ## Univariate Analysis

-We performed out univariate analysis on the `totalgold` column of the dataset.
+We performed our univariate analysis on the `totalgold` column of the dataset, plotting its distribution with a histogram.

 <iframe
   src="assets/total_gold_distribution.html"